 Legal Reason

-Oregon law requires a valid legal reason in order to kickstart the eviction process.
+State law requires a valid legal reason in order to kickstart the eviction process in Oregon.
 Landlords cannot simply start the eviction process against tenants who they no longer like, as this could lead to an eviction lawsuit.
 The following are the common reasons for eviction action in Oregon.

-- Violating a term of the tenant's lease like nonpayment of rent.
+• Violating a term of the tenant's lease agreement like nonpayment of rent.

 Eviction Notice

-The following are each possible ground for eviction and the termination notices the landlord must give according to Oregon landlord tenant laws.
+The following are each possible ground for eviction and the termination notices the landlord must give according to Oregon eviction laws.

 1. Failure by the tenant to pay rent.